tari-project/rfcs/src/RFC-0122_Burning.md

 ## Description

-Blockchains have used the burn method to destroy coins in circulation and prevent their use forever.
+Blockchains have used the burn method to destroy coins in circulation and prevent their spend forever.
 Most chains use a reclaimable address to denote burned coins.
 Using [RFC-0201: TariScript](RFC-0201_TariScript.md), Tari can also use this method, but it does not explicitly remove the coins from circulation.
 This RFC details a method to remove coins from circulation permanently.